Oct. 21-25, 2019

 Is this event appropriate for all ages?

 Yes.
-Glow at the Gardens features a wide variety of activities so guests can choose how they wish to spend their evening.
+Glow at the Gardens features a wide variety of activities.
+Guests can choose how they wish to spend their evening.

 Is it scary?

 Not very.
-Spooky illusions are featured in the Ellipse Garden and at Marnie’s Pavilion, however the activities and sculptures do not include graphic or violent content.
+Spooky illusions, props and sound effects are featured in certain areas.
+The activities and sculptures do not include graphic or violent content.

 Are costumes permitted?